Fejiro001/weather-app/README.md

 - use-sound - For audio feedback on interactions (for button clicks and other interactions)
 - Sonner - For aesthetically pleasing toast notifications
 - Lucide React and Tabler Icons - for weather and UI icons
+- Vite - For bundling and development server
+- PWA - To enable offline capabilities and improve performance

 ### Advanced Features and State Management
 This solution focuses heavily on providing a seamless, feature-rich user experience, utilizing a single source of truth for all weather data and application settings.